Rita Ora: Endorsements

-In January 2014, Adidas announced a multi-year designer collaboration with Ora for their brand of casual sports clothing, Adidas Originals.
-Ora designed her own apparel collections for the brand, including footwear and accessories.
-In 2016, she collaborated with Italian fashion brand, Tezenis, on a capsule lingerie collection.
-In 2018, Ora co-designed a capsule shoe collection with the Italian footwear designer, Giuseppe Zanotti.
-After appearing as the face of Escada, Ora co-designed a capsule collection with the brand in 2019.

-Television

-In 2015, she was a coach on the fourth series of The Voice UK on BBC One, replacing Kylie Minogue.
-The same year, it was confirmed that Ora and BBC Radio 1 presenter, Nick Grimshaw, signed as judges for the twelfth series of The X Factor on the rival TV network, ITV, after a bidding war between The X Factor and The Voice UK.
-She hosted the BBC Radio 1's Teen Awards, alongside Grimshaw, several times (from 2013 to 2017).

-In July 2016, Tyra Banks, the creator of America's Next Top Model, announced that Ora would replace her as host of the revamped show which aired on VH1.
-Ora hosted the 2017 MTV Europe Music Awards on 12 November in London, at Wembley Arena.
-In September 2019, Ora was announced as a judge for the UK version of the music game show, The Masked Singer, which aired on ITV in January 2020.
-Ora co-hosted the 2022 MTV Europe Music Awards with Taika Waititi, on 13 November in Düsseldorf, Germany.

 Philanthropy

 On 23 March 2013, Ora performed at Bal de la Rose du Rocher in Monte Carlo in aid of the Princess Grace Foundation.
-On 1 June 2013, Ora performed at the "Chime for Change" charity concert at Twickenham Stadium, London, which raised funds and awareness for girls' and women's issues around the world.
+On 1 June 2013, Ora performed at the "Chime for Change" charity concert at Twickenham Stadium in London, which raised funds and awareness for girls' and women's issues around the world.
 On 15 November 2014, Ora joined the charity group Band Aid 30 to record a version of the track, "Do They Know It's Christmas?", to raise money for the 2014 Ebola crisis in West Africa.
 On 9 March 2016, she gave a speech on immigration and the Syrian refugee crisis at the We Day UK event in London, organised by Free the Children.
 In April 2019, she became one of UNICEF UK's ambassadors.